whc004/lab5/README.md

 ./travel_guides/berlitz2/Vallarta-WhatToDo.txt
 ./travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ```
-When we want to find all the regular file, we can use the the command ```find -type f```.
-It help us save a lot of time to check each file name by open each directory.
+When we want to find all the regular files, we can use the the command ```find -type f```.
+It shows the list of all the regular files in written_2, which is useful when we only want the list of the directory.
 ## find -size

 ```